Cloud Testing Services: 2026 Security & Compliance Guide for HIPAA, GDPR, SOC 2, PCI-DSS

 AWS frames this as "security of the cloud" versus "security in the cloud."
 Azure emphasizes flexibility across IaaS, PaaS, and SaaS service models, with responsibility shifting toward the customer as you move from SaaS to IaaS.
 GCP provides a detailed Shared Responsibility Matrix specifying responsibilities per instance type.
 Understanding these distinctions is essential for defining the scope of your cloud security testing program.

 For cloud testing services, the shared responsibility model means that penetration testing, vulnerability scanning, and compliance validation must focus on the customer-controlled layers: application configuration, identity and access management, data encryption, network security groups, and API security.
 Vervali's penetration testing services are designed to test specifically within these customer-controlled boundaries, simulating real-world attacks that exploit misconfigurations, weak credentials, and insecure API endpoints.
+For mobile clients hitting these same compliant APIs, the testing scope expands to include the device-side OWASP MASVS controls — see our mobile app security testing guide for the device-to-API attack surface.

 | Responsibility Area | AWS | Azure | GCP | Who Tests It? |